theQuietTraveler/phaselimiter-gui/README.md

 7. **LUFS Targeting** - Final gain adjustment for target loudness
 8. **Final Conversion** - Output to WAV format

+## Known Issues & Limitations

+### Current Issues
+- **Some file formats may fail** - Particularly corrupted WAV files or unsupported formats
+- **Inconsistent script versions** - Sometimes the old "Simple Audio Mastering Tool" is used instead of the new "Professional Audio Mastering Tool"
+- **Format detection issues** - Some files with incorrect extensions may fail

+### Workarounds
+- **Use standard formats** - MP3, M4A, or properly formatted WAV files work best
+- **Check file integrity** - Ensure audio files aren't corrupted
+- **Restart the app** - If you see "Simple Audio Mastering Tool" in logs, restart the application

 ## Installation

 ### Prerequisites